-Very strong and very dense wood which makes it really smooth and nice to touch
+Very strong and very dense wood, which makes it really smooth and nice to touch

-Uses: Fretboards and sometimes tops
+Use: Fretboards and sometimes Tops

 Sound: Snappy, Very bright and more trebly than maple

-Color: Black, sometimes with nice brown strips.
+Color: Black, sometimes with nice brown stripes.

 Very nice wood, maybe my favorite in looks, very strong and smooth.

-Uses: Tops and Fretboards
+Use: Tops and Fretboards